onyx-platform/onyx/doc/user-guide/scheduling.md

 To use, set `:task-scheduler` in `submit-job` to `:onyx.task-scheduler/percentage`.

-**Task Completion**

-When a task is complete, this scheduler moves all peers executing and adds them all to the next incomplete task with the largest percentage.

 **Peer Removal**

 If a peer fails, or is otherwise removed from the cluster, the Task scheduler rebalances all the peers for even distribution.

-**Max Peer Parameter**

-This task scheduler is *not* composable with `:onyx/max-peers`.

 #### Examples

 - [Example 1: 3 node cluster, 1 job, Greedy job scheduler, Balanced task scheduler](/doc/design/allocate-examples/example-1.md)